ktt-ol/serial-barcode-scanner/README.md

-This is the Shop System of Oldenburg's Hackspace Mainframe.
+This is the Shop System is Based of the Shop System from Oldenburg's Hackspace Mainframe.
+After Several Years of using a small Team from the Do It Yourserlf Werkstatt Wilhelmshaven and make it easier usable for Others.
+A lot of improvements has been done.
+Now there sould be neraly no Hardcoded Stuff with Oldenburg Context.
+All Properties are set in a Config file.

 The software has been developed as a credit based system for members of the hackspace.
 The system depends on a cheap serial barcode scanner, which is used